 No matter how fun or trendy a marketing strategy might be, it’s only as good as its ROI.

 Producing branded entertainment means deliberately refraining from any conventional ways of tracking clicks or conversions.
 The way to measure the impact of branded entertainment is in sync with changing online behavior, where people are less likely to comment or share brand posts directly — while they are more likely to tweet about it or share to their Instagram story.
-Presenting new challenges for marketers and calling for the development of new tools to help track and measure the impact.
+This presents new challenges for marketers, who now seek out new ways of tracking the impact of their actions.

-This fact has kept some smaller brands away from branded entertainment as the method is seen as too experimental, while big brands with more resources at their disposal have led the way due to their ability to hire dedicated agencies or develop custom tools.
-However, the steady increase in big branded entertainment can only mean one thing: It’s working.
+This fact has kept some smaller brands away from branded entertainment as the method is seen as too experimental, while big brands with more resources at their disposal have led the way.